thomasteplick/geometricclassification-multithread-cpp/README.md

 <h3>
-Classification of Three-dimensional Geometric Objects using C++ and Multi-Threading
+Classification of Three-dimensional Geometric Objects using C++ and Multithreading
 </h3>
 <p>
 This program is written in C++11 and used Eclipse CDE 2025-06 IDE with GCC compiler.